 Both AZOTE®, more specifically Plastazote® , and ZOTEK® F foams are used extensively in the aerospace civil, business and military aviation.
-They have closed cell structure, giving low water absorption and low water vapour permeability, excellent insulation characteristics and good durability, allowing both long life and flexibility when fabricating parts.
+They have closed cell structure, giving low water absorption and low water vapor permeability, excellent insulation characteristics and good durability, allowing long life and flexibility when fabricating parts.

-Being closed cell, ZOTEK F foams are being used increasingly to replace PVC Nitrile, Silicone and other foams, which are too heavy, don't meet the radiant panel test requirements or are open cell and can potentially absorb moisture.
+ZOTEK F closed cell foams are being used increasingly to replace PVC Nitrile, Silicone and other foams that are too heavy, don't meet the radiant panel test requirements or are open cell and can potentially absorb moisture.

-Special flame retarded grades of Plastazote foams are able to meet the requirements of FAR/CS 25.853(a) App F Pt I. Additionally, ZOTEK F grades, being inherently non flammable, are able to meet the Radiant Heat Panel test FAR 25.856 (a) App F Pt VI and have low smoke density, low toxic gas emission and low heat release.
-The new ZOTEK F grades designated ZOTEK F HT offer an additional operational temperature limit of 160°C, an improvement of +50°C over the current ZOTEK F range.
+Special flame retardant grades of Plastazote foams are able to meet the requirements of FAR/CS 25.853(a) App F Pt I. Additionally, ZOTEK F grades, non flammable foams meet the Radiant Heat Panel test FAR 25.856 (a) App F Pt VI and have low smoke density, low toxic gas emission and low heat release.
+The new ZOTEK F grades designated ZOTEK F HT offer additional operational temperature limits of 160°C, an improvement of +50°C over the current ZOTEK F range.
 They also offer enhanced chemical and solvent resistance, combined with higher levels of structural rigidity.